chanzuckerberg/miniwdl/docs/getting_started.md

 # Getting Started

-In this tutorial, we'll use miniwdl's local workflow runner to run a [Human Cell Atlas (HCA) secondary analysis pipeline](https://github.com/HumanCellAtlas/skylab/) on a test dataset.
+[miniwdl](https://github.com/chanzuckerberg/miniwdl/) is a local runner and developer toolkit for the bioinformatics-focused [Workflow Description Language (WDL)](http://openwdl.org/>).
+In this tutorial, we'll use miniwdl's runner with a [Human Cell Atlas (HCA) secondary analysis pipeline](https://github.com/HumanCellAtlas/skylab/) and test dataset.

 ## Install miniwdl